 **This post is out-of-date!
-Click to the Top 5 Best Travel Laptops, 2013 edition.**
+Click to The Best Travel Laptop, Tablet, and Convertible, Holiday 2013 Edition.**

 For a while, I’ve been a cheerleader of the netbook as a travel computer.
 I like them because they’re small and relatively cheap and can be encrypted to protect your data and identity.
 Some people vote for a tablet like the iPad as their travel device of choice, but I think iPads are too attractive to thieves and not secure enough.
 They also lack keyboards, so you either have to carry an external one or smudge up the screen to be productive.
 This is a dealbreaker for business travelers and for us travel writers.
 Laptop makers are now pushing Ultrabooks, but are they better for travel than a netbook?
 Well that depends.
 How do you travel?

 Netbooks are the Pony Express of travel.
 Tiny but powerful.
 Feature-rich but minimalist.
 Reliable yet replaceable.
 Good netbook computers have webcams for Skyping while on the road, decent hard drives to hold all your files, and enough battery life to play a series of movies on a long flight.
 Most are around $300, but you can usually find a deal and may be able to score one for closer to $200 (check your local electronics store for last year’s model).

 Business Travel on an Expense Account, Trust-Fund Travels